practicalli/spacemacs/evaluating-clojure/index.md

 `, e p` evaluates the top-level expression at cursor and pretty prints the result in a separate buffer.
 Useful for results that are collections and nested collections.

 `, e ;` evaluates the top-level expression at cursor and add the result as a comment.
 Useful for a design journal and when exploring a code base.

+Review the [evaluating expressions](evaluating-expressions.md) page for more examples and a deeper explanation.

 ## Quick reference
 `, e` menu provides many different ways of evaluating parts of an expression, or a complete expression.  `M-RET e` in holy mode.